 "Multiple qualified eyeballs are always a good thing," Harkov says.
 The buyer's broker pulls the package together, but the seller's broker, the managing agent, and even the lawyer should review it.
 Check for typos and see if anything stands out that needs a correction.

 9. Don't expect condo board packages to be easier

 Condos can be equally cautious about who they are letting into their building.
 As a condo buyer, this should reassure you.
-Hoffman says, “Just doing the exercise shows the board is taking the finances [of buyers] seriously and the hope is you are one of many neighbors who have gone through this to make sure you are stable and no one is going to default.”
+Hoffman says, “Just by doing the exercise it shows you the board is taking the finances of buyers seriously.
+The hope is you are one of many neighbors who have gone through this to make sure you are stable and no one is going to default.”

 10. Bring your A-game to the interview

 The pandemic has pushed so much online—meetings, school, even family get-togethers—so the online format of the board interview is something most buyers are now fairly comfortable with.
 It’s certainly easier to schedule.
 The general advice is to treat a remote or online call as you would a regular interview—as if you were applying for a job.